nextras/orm/docs/repository.md

 <div class="advice">

-In Orm, we use coding standard which assumes, that
+In Orm, we use a coding standard which assumes that
-- `get*` methods return an `IEntity` instance or (a null or throws),
+- `get*` methods return an `IEntity` instance (or null, or throw an exception),
 - `find*` methods return an `ICollection` instance.
 </div>

 #### Retrieving

-Repository provides `findAll()` method, which returns `Nextras\Orm\Collection\ICollection` instance with all entities in storage.
-You can add filtering conditions, sort and fetch entities from the collection.
+Repository provides the `findAll()` method, which returns a `Nextras\Orm\Collection\ICollection` instance with all entities in storage.
+You can add filtering conditions, sort, and fetch entities from the collection.
 Read more about [Collection in its chapter](collection).

-Repository has to define a static method `getEntityClassNames()` that returns an array of entity names that the repository produce.
-Repository itself can contain user defined methods:
+Repository must define a static method `getEntityClassNames()` that returns an array of entity names that the repository produces.
+Repository itself can contain user-defined methods:

 ```php
 /**